 What are the Pros & Cons of the CORE and REVO turbine inspection systems?

-First, let’s take a look at what our product expert from the Metrology Matters Live event, Steve Cormier, has to say in this short, but in-depth demonstration of Wenzel’s LH 108 with REVO in action.
+First, let’s take a look at what our product expert at the Metrology Matters Live event, Steve Cormier, has to say in this short, but in-depth demonstration of WENZEL’s LH 108 with REVO in action.

 1. Long reach styli for long chord lengths of multi-vane segments and blisks